danieltyroller/TyrCommands/README.md

 # TyrCommands

 TyrCommands is a Discord.js command handler developed by [Daniel Tyroller](https://github.com/danieltyroller).
-The point of TyrCommands is to make it as easy as possible to create a bot without having to think about command and event handling
+The point of TyrCommands is to make it as easy as possible to create a bot without worrying about registering commands and events.

 # Installation